 Acquired brain injury (ABI) leads to significant changes in cognition, emotion, behavior, and experience of self.
 Disorders such as aphasia, amnesia, and unilateral neglect are explored as regards brain-behavior relationships.
 Research findings are used to further understand both ABI sequelae and self-constructs such as self-concept, self-esteem, and self-efficacy.
 Case studies are used to highlight the complex and integrative aspects of neuroanatomy, functional brain networks, key characteristics of disorders, and impact on the brain-injured individual.

-One course in neuroscience or psychology at university level.
+One course in psychology or neuroscience at university level.

 Faculty